 Beginning in 1974, OP&F sponsored a group health care program for retirees and their dependents by covering all or part of the plan premiums, in addition to paying all claims.
-Although several changes were made throughout the years, this group plan was in existence until Dec.
-31, 2018.

-Effective July 1992, retirees and survivors made monthly medical benefit contributions which are credited to the Health Care Stabilization Fund (HCSF).
+Effective July 1992, retirees and survivors made monthly medical benefit contributions which are credited to the Health Care Stabilization Fund.
 These contributions were reviewed on an annual basis to determine adequacy with the rising cost of health care.
 In 2004, a new contribution strategy was implemented.
 Retirees and survivors then paid a percentage of the full cost of the benefit based on the year of retirement.
 Due to the rising cost of health care and the primary source requirements of pension reform legislation enacted in 2013, OP&F is no longer able to offer a plan as in the past.
 On Dec.
 31, 2018, the group health care plan ended.